AVSystem/scala-commons/docs/TypedMongo.md

 an _implied filter_ that is automatically included into the query if this reference is used in a MongoDB query document or projection.

+`MongoPropertyRef` is a fundamental type that serves as an entry point for creating queries, projections, updates, sort orders, indices, etc.

 ### `MongoDocumentFilter`

-A `MongoDocumentFilter[E]` represents a MongoDB query document for an entity `E`.
-Usually, filters are created via `MognoPropertyRef`s, e.g.
+A `MongoDocumentFilter[E]` represents a MongoDB query document for an entity type `E`.
+Usually, filters are created via `MongoPropertyRef`s, e.g.

 ```scala
 val query: MongoDocumentFilter[MyEntity] = MyEntity.ref(_.int) > 10 && MyEntity.ref(_.data.flag).is(true)